Sign Up for the E-Newsletter

 A: Armed conflict occurs across a continuum of violence, from clubs and machetes all the way to nuclear explosions.
 What makes nuclear weapons different is the unprecedented scale, longevity, and horror of their effects.
 Only nuclear weapons can kill tens or hundreds of thousands of people with a single explosion, in a matter of moments.
 Only nuclear weapons produce radioactive fallout that can cause cancers, birth defects, and genetic damage for decades after they are used.
 Only nuclear weapons, used in sufficient numbers, could cause a nuclear winter effectively ending human life on Earth.

-Nonetheless, the point is well taken, and IPPNW has broadened its mission in recent years to address the public health dimensions of armed conflict in all its aspects.
-We participated actively in the International Campaign to Ban Landmines in the 1990s and, for the past several years, have had a major program to confront the global scourge of small arms violence, called Aiming for Prevention.
-IPPNW doctors and medical students engage in medical peace education in the Middle East, Africa, Latin America, South Asia, and other conflict-prone parts of the world.
+Nonetheless, the point is well taken, and IPPNW has broadened its mission over the past 15 years to address the public health dimensions of armed conflict in all its aspects.
+We participated actively in the International Campaign to Ban Landmines in the 1990s and, now have a major program to confront the global scourge of armed violence, called Aiming for Prevention (AFP).
+Aiming for Prevention has been active in leadership roles in participating in the United Nations Programme of Action on Small Arms and Light Weapons, and in passing the historic international Cluster Munitions Convention and the Arms Trade Treaty.
+AFP has pioneered a focus on the human dimensions of armed violence through our One Bullet Stories.
+IPPNW doctors and medical students also engage in medical peace education in the Middle East, Africa, Latin America, South Asia, and other conflict-prone parts of the world.

 Q5: Almost two decades after the Cold War, why should we still be worried about nuclear weapons?